homepy/cyf/README.txt

-Meow?
-Well, github is a lovely cat, so, Haha~
+Well, the logo of github is a lovely cat, so this project is named Meow.
-Here is just an Demo  maven project now.
+Here is just a Java project for my practice created by maven.

+Modules:
-meow-base      -  base module
-meow-cassandra -  about Apache Cassandra meow-batch     -  scheduled task meow-webapp    -  Web Application
+meow-base      -  base module. meow-jdbc      -  accessing relational database with JDBC, such as Spring JDBC, MyBatis and Hibernate. meow-cassandra -  accessing Apache Cassandra 2 with the Datastax CQL Java driver. meow-batch     -  scheduled task with Quartz, message driven bean with spring-jms and activeMQ. meow-webapp    -  Web Application with Spring MVC, jQuery and Bootstrap.

-src/main/java	Application/Library sources
-src/main/resources	Application/Library resources
-src/main/filters	Resource filter files src/main/assembly	Assembly descriptors src/main/config	Configuration files src/main/scripts	Application/Library scripts
-src/main/webapp	Web application sources src/test/java	Test sources src/test/resources	Test resources src/test/filters	Test resource filter files src/site	Site
-LICENSE.txt	Project's license
-NOTICE.txt	Notices and attributions required by libraries that the project depends on README.txt	Project's readme